tldr-pages/tldr/pages/common/git-add.md

 `git add -f`

+- Interactively stage parts of changes to your tracked files:

+`git add -p`

-- Add parts of a file interactively:
+- Interactively stage parts of a file:

 `git add -p {{path/to/file}}`